 Garnish is a scored lemon peel upon the side of the glass.

 The name of the cocktail has been chosen because the Ankh symbol is an expression of eternal life.
-The journey of humanity is marked by a never-ending sojourn towards the perfect spirit, the perfect cocktail, the perfect party.
-I do hope you treat yourself to a bottle of this very special spirit and make your mark on the immortal journey of good living.
+The journey of humanity is marked by a never-ending sojourn toward the perfect spirit, the perfect cocktail, and the perfect party.
+I hope you treat yourself to a bottle of this unique spirit and make your mark on the immortal journey of good living.